TonyPhipps/SIEM/Tactics/Process-Execution.md

 ## Blacklist Alert
 - A file with a non-executable extension is executed
-- Execution Command contains one of the following strings
+- PowerShell with one of the following in the command line
   - -nop (from noprofile)
   - hidden
   - -noni (from noninteractive)